alfonsocanor/sfdl/Readme.md

-# SFDL2U
+# sfdl
-SFDL2U is a command line interface tool to download, format and extract information from Salesforce Apex Logs
+sfdl is a command line interface tool to download, format and extract information from Salesforce Apex Logs

 # Releases
 - **v1.x.x** - This version is focused on troubleshooting analysis, requiring to extract <em>Manage Package logs using Grant Salesforce Support</em> login access where Users don't have credentials (username/password) for authentication.
 [Workaround](#workaround-to-get-theauthToken) described bellow.<br/>